-;; program-all-defined : Program -> Boolean ;; lod-all-defined? : ListOfDefinition SetOfVariable -> Boolean ;; def-all-defined? : Definition SetOfVariable -> Boolean ;; exp-all-defined? : Ехр SetOfVariable -> Boolean lod-all-defined?
+;; program-all-defined : Program -> Boolean ;; deflist-all-defined?: DefinitionList SetOfVariable -> Boolean ;; def-all-defined? : Definition SetOfVariable -> Boolean ;; exp-all-defined? : Exp SetOfVariable -> Boolean deflist-all-defined?

 '''

-:: lod-all-defined? : ListOfDefinition SetOfVariable -> Boolean
+;; deflist-all-defined? : DefinitionList SetOfVariable -> Boolean

 ;; GIVEN: a list of definitions 'defs' from some program p and a set of

 variables 'vars'

 WHERE: vars is the set of variables available at the start of defs in

 ;; p.

-:: RETURNS: true iff there are no undefined variables in defs.
+;; RETURNS: true iff there are no undefined variables in defs.

-You can't tell if a

 ;; EXAMPLES: See examples above (slide 8)

-variable is

-;; STRATEGY: Use template for ListOfDefinition on defs.
+:: STRATEGY Use template for DefinitionList on defs.
 The names

 available in (rest defs) are those in vars, plus the variable

-undefined unless

 ;; defined in (first defs).

-you know

-something about

-(define (lod-all-defined? defs vars)
+(define (deflist-all-defined? defs vars)

 cond

-the program it

 [(null? defs) true]

-occurs in!
-The

 [else

 (and

-WHFRF invariant

 (def-all-defined? (first defs) vars)

-captures this

-(lod-all-defined? (rest defs)
+(deflist-all-defined? (rest defs)

-information.

 (set-cons (def-name (first defs))

 vars)))]))

 '''